 and a photo shoot!
 This process is called intake

 and every single animal goes through it upon arrival.

 We are a foster-based organization!
 After intake, fosters come to the office and pick up their foster animals along with all the supplies they may need for the foster animal.
 We provide all the necessary supplies, including food, crates, bowls, leashes, toys and much more!
 Many of these supplies are donated by generous people who make a difference!

 After arriving at their foster home, SHH animals learn how to be good family members!
 During this time, they will also have any necessary veterinary appointments at the Secondhand Hounds Veterinary Center.
 All of our animals are spayed/neutered, brought up to date on vaccines, and microchipped prior to adoption.
 This is for the well-being and health of our animals, and also to allow their adopters to enjoy their new best friend without worrying about medical needs.

-Our Foster Coordinators list our animals for adoption when they are behaviorally and medically ready to find their forever homes.
+Our Foster Support Specialists list our animals for adoption when they are behaviorally and medically ready to find their forever homes.
 They are listed on our adoptable dog and adoptable cat pages.
 The fosters write biographies that describe the animals’ personality and needs – allowing us to find the very best fit!

 Our Adoption Coordinators review each application and forward it to the applicable foster home.
 If the application looks like a good fit, the foster reaches out to the applicant to discuss the animal further.

 If the initial communication goes well, the foster schedules a meet and greet with the applicant!
-This can take place at the foster’s home, the applicant’s home or a neutral location like a pet store.
+This can take place at the foster’s home, the applicant’s home or a neutral location like a park.
 The meet and greet is a good time to see how the applicants and their family (including other pets) interact with the foster animal.